What's in the West-wide Energy Corridor Programmatic EIS

 Alternatives Considered in the PEIS

-The Agencies have identified one action alternative that applied a number of screening criteria to arrive at a set of corridors presented in the PEIS.
+The Agencies identified one action alternative that applied a number of screening criteria to arrive at a set of corridors presented in the PEIS.

 Proposed Action